Rated Excellent Online

 Options for Very Short Leases

 In these situations, it is worth considering whether a lease extension can be completed before applying for finance.
 Even if this requires bridging finance to fund the premium, the overall financial outcome — obtaining a longer-term loan at a lower rate after extension — may be more advantageous than attempting to borrow against the short lease as it stands.
+Specialist bridging lenders such as Together, Kuflink and Octane have specific products designed for lease extension funding.

 Alternatively, if the property is currently unmortgageable and the lease is very short, it may be worth obtaining a cash valuation for the property in its current state and comparing this to the value after a lease extension.
 The difference (the ’marriage value’ and the extension cost) can help inform whether extending before selling or remortgaging makes financial sense.